 These are the primary rewards categories and rates for the Blue Cash Everyday credit card:

-• 3% back at U.S. supermarkets up to $6,000 per year: After reaching $6,000, you’ll earn the standard 1% back.
-If you get the full $6,000 annual limit, you will earn $180 per year in reward from grocery purchases.
+• 3% cash back at U.S. supermarkets on up to $6,000 per year: After reaching $6,000, you’ll earn the standard 1% cash back.
+If you get the full $6,000 annual limit, you will earn $180 per year in rewards from grocery purchases.

-• 3% back on gas at U.S. gas stations up to $6,000 per year: After that, you'll earn 1% back in this category.
+• 3% cash back on gas at U.S. gas stations on up to $6,000 per year: After that, you'll earn 1% cash back in this category.

 Some cash-back cards with a higher “everything else” rewards rate may be worth considering as well.
-1% back is somewhat standard as a base cash-back rate among cash-back cards with no annual fee, but some offer a little more, often without the bonuses for gas and groceries.
+1% cash back is somewhat standard as a base cash-back rate among cash-back cards with no annual fee, but some offer a little more, often without the bonuses for gas and groceries.

 Read More